ShannaSeigel/slipbox/about.md

 ---

 # About
-This page will contain information about this site Look up how to add the 'about' link to the top right nav on index
+*This page will contain information about this site*

+I'm testing out the idea of my own online knowledge repository.
+See the [readme](README.md) file for more until this page gets more content.

 ---